 Tracking your ovulation during your menstrual cycle can also give you a better chance of timing sex for pregnancy.
 During ovulation, an egg is released from the ovary and travels down the fallopian tube where it can be fertilized by a sperm.
 Using an ovulation test kit can also be beneficial when tracking your ovulation.

 A common cause of multiple pregnancies is fertility treatments.
 This can include reproductive technology like IVF treatment, IUI, injectables, and other fertility medications.

 - IVF: While not so common anymore, in the early days of ART (assisted reproductive technology) around 3-4 embryos would be placed in the uterus at one time, in the hopes of a single baby.
 With increased technology and experience with IVF treatment, the standard of care is for fewer embryos to be transferred, but the twin rate is still high.

 - IUI: The transfer of semen into the uterus, commonly alongside the use of fertility medications.
 While IUI by itself doesn’t necessarily increase your chances of having twins, increased hormones due to fertility drugs can.

 Having multiples (twins, triplets, or more) is riskier for mother and baby

-While having twins may sound fun, it’s important to understand the inherent risks of carrying . twins, triplets, or more.
-There are risks associated with multiples, including a higher chance of premature birth, prenatal death, intrauterine growth restriction, and risks to maternal health such as preeclampsia, diabetes, and birth complications.
+While having multiple babies may sound fun, it’s important to understand the inherent risks of carrying twins, triplets, or more.
+There are risks associated with multiples, including a higher chance of preterm birth, prenatal death, intrauterine growth restriction, and risks to maternal health such as preeclampsia, diabetes, and birth complications.